-History of Life (Geology 100) is a broad overview of the evolution and diversification of life on Earth.
+History of Life (ESCI 100) is a broad overview of the evolution and diversification of life on Earth.
 It is an introduction to science in general and to evolutionary biology and historical geology in particular, but science majors as well as non-scientists will find the material interesting and challenging.
-This course, in fact, counts toward the major in geology.
+This course counts toward the Geology and Environmental Geoscience majors.
 It is all great fun, especially since the material not only changes every semester, it changes every week.
-And wait until you see what strange and marvelous events have happened in the History of Life!
+Wait until you see what strange and marvelous events have happened in the History of Life!

 Invertebrate Paleontology (ESCI 220) is the study of ancient invertebrate life.
 It is an exciting field at the overlap of geology and biology.
 It is animated by the process of organic evolution.
 My primary goal in this course is that students learn the basic theories and methods of paleontology, and enough of the applications so that each can later pick up a fossil anywhere and know its identity, preservation style, evolutionary history, age, and depositional environment.
 This is a “W” course at Wooster, which means that we have a variety of writing exercises concentrating on scientific communication.